ian-lourenco/blogpost_rails_rest_apis/blogpost.md

 	}
 ]
 ```
 Pretty cool, all working just fine!
 But wait...
-I don't remember setting up this format of return or even the info I want to display, well..
-Rails automagically gets the instance variable we created `miners` and serializes the info into an organized JSON with all their info, which is good, but what if we want to display only the names and levels?
+I don't remember setting up this format of return or even the info I want to display.
+Well...
+Rails automatically gets the instance variable we created `miners` and serializes the data into an organized JSON with all their information, which is good.
+But what if we want to display only the names and levels?
 And what if we wanted to show the rare gems they have?
-Here we can use [JBuilder](https://github.com/rails/jbuilder) gem to serialize what we want using a comprehensive DSL, it is an official and maintained gem maintained by the Rails team!
+Here we can use [JBuilder](https://github.com/rails/jbuilder) gem to serialize what we want using a comprehensive DSL.
+It is an official gem maintained by the Rails team!

-**When using JBuilder, you DON'T need to explicitly render the JSON, just create the views as you would in a common rails app, so go to your controller and remove the rendering on actions and places where there is a correspondent view!**
+**When using JBuilder, you DON'T need to explicitly render the JSON, just create the views as you would in a common rails app.
+So go to your controller and remove the rendering on actions and places where there is a correspondent view!**

-As of Rails 8 it should come in your gemfile as a commented line, just uncomment it and do a bundle install.
+As of Rails 8, it should come in your gemfile as a commented line, just uncomment it and do a bundle install.
 ```rb
 # gemfile.rb
 # Build JSON APIs with ease [https://github.com/rails/jbuilder]
 gem "jbuilder"
 ```
-Now we can create the equivalent of our views, but in a `.json.jbuilder` format.
+Now we can create the equivalent of our views but in a `.json.jbuilder` format.

 ```rb
 # app/views/miners/index.json.jbuilder